cssr-tools/expreccs/docs/_sources/configuration_file.rst.txt

 Killough hysteresis model on the gas relative permeability.

 .. note::
-    The functionality for back-coupling in line 22 is under development, see/run `back-coupling.txt <https://github.com/cssr-tools/expreccs/blob/main/tests/configs/back-coupling.txt>`_
-    if you are curious.
+    The functionality for back-coupling in line 22 is under development, see the :ref:`back_coupling` if you are curious.

 .. figure:: figs/grids.png